-In a nutshell… we are parents, students, grandparents, teachers, principals, caretakers and voters who believe that every publicly funded school building in Ontario ought to be safe, well-maintained, and funded as a key component of our society’s infrastructure.
+In a nutshell… we are parents, students, grandparents, teachers, principals, caretakers and voters who believe that every publicly funded school in Ontario ought to be a safe, healthy, well-maintained building that provides an environment conducive to learning and working.
+We believe schools must be funded as a key component of our society’s infrastructure.

 Here is a brief history of the campaign…

 Today: Our working group now consists of roughly 30 people, who meet regularly and contribute subject matter expertise and a variety of skills to move the campaign forward.
 Our focus is on ensuring that all provincial candidates and parties prioritize schools as a critical part of our public infrastructure; and that they commit to ensuring all Ontario’s schools will be safe, healthy, well-maintained buildings that offer environments conducive to learning and working.

 In June 2018, there will be a provincial election and it is up to all of us to ensure that schools and education are an important priority for all parties wanting to govern our province.

 April 2017: After continued pressure by Fix Our Schools to protect the new level of annual funding achieved for school repairs and maintenance, the Province issues a budget that does protect this new level of funding at roughly $1.4-billion/year.
 Again, while pleased with this budget announcement, Fix Our Schools continues to pressure the Province to find additional funding solutions to address the $15-billion of disrepair in Ontario’s schools.

 August 2016: Another big win for the campaign!
 The TDSB releases detailed information about disrepair for all of its schools and the Ministry of Education follows suit with similiar data for all schools in the province.
 A new level of transparency about disrepair in our publicly funded schools is achieved.